epilot-dev/terraform-provider-epilot-schema/docs/resources/schema_attribute.md

 - `required` (Boolean) Default: false
 - `settings_flag` (Attributes List) This attribute should only be active when all the settings have the correct value (see [below for nested schema](#nestedatt--number_attribute--settings_flag))
 - `show_in_table` (Boolean) Render as a column in table views.
 When defined, overrides `hidden`
+- `show_separator` (Boolean) Whether or not to show a thousands separator.
+Default: true
 - `sortable` (Boolean) Allow sorting by this attribute in table views if `show_in_table` is true.
 Default: true
 - `type` (String) must be one of ["number"]
 - `value_formatter` (String)